LA Current

 The LA Current is a professional swimming club and one of the original eight clubs of the International Swimming League.
-The team is based in Los Angeles, CA led by general manager Lenny Krayzelburg and head coach David Marsh.
+The team is based in Los Angeles led by general manager Lenny Krayzelburg and head coach David Marsh.

 During the inaugural season in 2019 they earned their spot in the final as one of the top two teams in their division.
 They secured their spot in the Final by winning the US Derby.
 The Current finished 4th place in 2019 ISL Finals.